rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

     * the `apply.yml` file is the entrypoint.
     * the `inventory` contains the objects to populate the cluster with.
     * the `params` contains the variables we'll apply to the `templates`
     * the `templates` required by the app.
-These include the Build, Deploy configs as well as the services, health checks and other app definitions.
+These include the Build, Deploy configs as well as the services, health checks, and other app definitions.

 4. There are a few updates to these manifests we need to make before applying the cluster content.
 In the `apply.yml` update the namespace `<YOUR_NAME>` variables accordingly.
 ```yaml